 Inference: The observed number of deaths during the study for participants with serum LDL levels below 160 mg/dL was 116 when 111.26 deaths were expected.
 For participants with serum LDL levels of at least 160 mg/dL there were 17 deaths observed and 21.74 were expected.
 Because the p-value is greater than 0.05 (p = 0.2664) we fail to reject the null hypothesis that there is no difference in instantaneous risk of death across groups defined by serum LDL levels.
 This is additionally supported by visual inspection of the figures above, there is a high degree of overlap of the confidence intervals for each curve and the curves cross several times indicating that they are not significantly different.

+5/5 for performing an appropriate analysis

+4/5 for reporting the association appropriately

+Wrong p-value(-1)

+Showing KM(+1)

+Total: 10/10

+** Overlapping CI does not tell you anything

 Supposing I had not been so redundant (in a scientifically inappropriate manner) and so prescriptive about methods of detecting an association, what analysis would you have preferred a priori in order to answer the question about an association between mortality and serum LDL?
 Why?